 What this basically means is that if you’re using Apple or Android devices, be cautious when using HTTPS sites (which is pretty ironic, as they are usually the more secure ones).
 Firefox for OS X and Android doesn’t seem to be affected, so maybe think about using that for now; and apparently Google is looking at delivering a version of Chrome for Macs that’s also immune so keep a beady eye out for that Mac-users.

 This is even more poignant because of the government’s recent comments about leaving back doors in encryption to help national security, which would actually leave encryption potentially weakened again.
-Our CEO, Lawrence Jones, said: “I think what this highlights is that it’s so important we have a government that understands technology.

 A patch was made available for OpenSSL in Jan, and will be available for Apple’s SecureTransport for OS X and iOS soon if it hasn’t been already, so ensure your updates are updatin’.